paulbradish/awesome-digital-marketing/README.md

 * [Mailchimp](https://mailchimp.com/) - Grow your business on your terms with Mailchimp's All-In-One marketing, automation & email marketing platform.
 ## Lead Generation
 ## Market Research
+* [Crunchbase](https://www.crunchbase.com/) - One of the more acurate prospecting services I've found.
+Great for intel and market research.
 * [Google Trends](https://trends.google.com/trends/) - A free service that analyzes the popularity of top search queries in Google Search across various regions and languages.
 * [Similarweb](https://www.similarweb.com/) - All in one Website analytics competitive traffic intelligence platform.
 Often used to compare website traffic and performance, analyze strategies & market share acquisition.
+* [Zoominfo](https://www.zoominfo.com/) - Get the B2B data and software you need to connect with and close your most valuable buyers — all in one operating system.

 ## Public Relations (PR)